 Hop on the free Wolfe Island ferry and you’ll sail past Garden Island.
-Today it’s quiet and cottagey; in the 1800s it was a humming shipbuilding community that helped power the region’s economy.
-Kingston’s past isn’t tucked away in a display case — it’s built right into the limestone, the shoreline, and the street grid.
+Today it’s quiet and contains a few summer cottages; in the 1800s it was a humming shipbuilding community that helped power the region’s economy.
+People have built the past right into the limestone, the shoreline, and the street grid, rather than tucking it away in a display case.

 A Glimpse into the Limestone City’s Allure

-Walk downtown and you’ll find those classic limestone façades shoulder-to-shoulder with cafés, patios, indie shops, and galleries.
+Walk downtown and you’ll find those classic limestone facades shoulder-to-shoulder with cafes, patios, indie shops, and galleries.
 It’s a city where heritage and everyday life share the same block — history that doesn’t feel like homework.
-Kingston is big enough to have options, small enough to be friendly, and scenic enough to make you take the long way home along the water.
+The city is big enough to have options, small enough to be friendly, and scenic enough to make you take the long way home along the water.

 What makes Kingston truly special?